myseq/myseq.github.io/content/posts/cisa_kev_distribution/index.md

 The Known Exploited Vulnerabilities (KEV) catalog, launched by CISA in Nov 2021, is a list of vulnerabilities that are actively exploited by malicious actors.

-As of today, the list has grown up to `1023` vulnerabilities.
+As of yesterday (Oct 31), the list has grown up to `1025` vulnerabilities.
 This is a valuable resource for organizations to prioritize their vulnerability remediation efforts and protect themselves from cyber attacks.

 Here are some key takeaways from the CISA KEV catalog:
  - Many of the vulnerabilities in the KEV catalog are old and well-known, highlighting the importance of regular patching.